 This tendency has been changing over the past decade, as we intentionally evolve our organization and our practices to address the needs of more diverse populations.
-For example, though it is currently on hold due to the circumstances surrounding COVID-19, our upcoming conference, Engaging Embodiment: Somatic Applications for Global Health, Education, and Social Justice, will offer opportunities to consider how somatic movement practices can better serve social justice movements for individual healing and collective transformation.
+For example, though it was put on hold due to the circumstances surrounding COVID-19, our upcoming conference with Pacifica Graduate Institute, October 20-24, 2021, Engaging Embodiment: Somatic Applications for Global Health, Education, and Social Justice, will offer opportunities to consider how somatic movement practices can better serve social justice movements for individual healing and collective transformation.
 In light of the recent tragedies that have further exposed the structural inequities in our societies, we now recognize the urgent need to expand and deepen our efforts to listen to the voices of BIPOC.
-ISMETA’s Task Force on Diversity and Inclusion will host ISMETA members from the black community in an online panel for practitioners to hear how ISMETA can best support the movement to build a more diverse, inclusive, and equitable organization moving forward.
+ISMETA’s Action Group on Diversity, Equity, and Inclusion (DEI) will host black ISMETA members to speak about their experiences and needs within our organization, their professional expertise, and how ISMETA can best support the movement to build a more diverse, inclusive, and equitable organization moving forward.

 We also acknowledge that in order to fulfill our vision statement to “transform ourselves and the world through conscious movement,” we need to examine implicit biases that we carry as members of cultures that have been built, over hundreds of years, on racist tenets.
-Thus, we plan to engage in professional development webinars and book groups that explore how racist beliefs (and the intersecting constructs of sexism, homophobia, anti-semitism and able-ism) are embedded non-verbally in our individual bodies, postures, and movements.
-Please stay tuned for more information about “embodied social justice” professional development opportunities.
+Thus, we have begun to engage in professional development webinars and practice groups that explore how racist beliefs (and the intersecting constructs of sexism, homophobia, anti-semitism and able-ism) are embedded non-verbally in our individual bodies, postures, and movements.
+A number of our members, for example, have begun a 12-month long practice “somatic abolitionism” practice group based on the book, “My Grandmother’s Hands: Racialized Trauma and the Pathway to Mending our Hearts and Bodies” by Resmaa Menakem.
+Please stay tuned for more information about “embodied social justice” professional development opportunities offered by ISMETA.

-In closing, we offer some resources about healing body-based violence that are currently available from experts in the field of somatics:
+In the meanwhile, we offer some resources about healing body-based violence that are currently available from experts in the field of somatics:

 - Emergent Strategy: Shaping Change, Changing Worlds (adrienne maree brown, 2017)